jduru213/AWS-Projects/Overview.md

 - [Contributing](#contributing)
 - [License](#license)

+# What is a Serverless Web Application?

+A serverless web application is a modern approach to building web services where developers focus solely on writing code for specific functions without managing the underlying servers.
+In this architecture, functions are triggered by events, such as HTTP requests or data changes, and automatically scale based on demand.
+Cloud providers handle server management, allowing for faster development cycles, cost-effective scaling, and efficient resource utilization.
+This GitHub project explores the principles of serverless web applications using popular serverless platforms like AWS Lambda, Azure Functions, and Google Cloud Functions.

 ## Purpose

 The sole purpose of this project is to showcase the development and deployment of a serverless web application using AWS services.
 By adopting serverless architecture, developers can focus on writing code without the burden of managing servers, leading to increased efficiency and agility in application development.